 How to Stay Warm When the Heat Goes Out

-- Determine what has caused the hearing loss.
+- Determine what has caused the heating system loss.
 Is your power out?
 If not, take steps to see why your heat is not working.
 Sometimes a heating failure is as simple as a thermostat that is turned “off” or set to “cool”; a flipped power switch; or a blown circuit breaker.
 If your power is out, look out the window; do your neighbors have power?

 - If the power is out, take a few minutes to unplug major appliances, to avoid damage if there are any surges in power while the electricity is being restored.